adepierre/Botcraft/README.md

 - [stb_image](https://github.com/nothings/stb)\* for texture loading
 - [zlib](https://github.com/madler/zlib)† for compression

 The code is cross-platform and requires a C++17 compiler, as well as git.
+ProtocolCraft only requires a C++11 compiler.

 ## Building